gin-gonic/website/content/en/blog/news/how-to-build-one-effective-middleware.md

     // <---
     // This is part one
     // --->
-    // The follow code is an example if err := check(params); err != nil {
+    // The following code is an example if err := check(params); err != nil {
         panic(err)
     }